 As you turn onto the B711, you cross a bridge and then follow the road into the hills until you come to Roberton Village.
-Go through the village and then take the very first left turn down the hill - it is signposted Chisholme Institute.
+Go through the village and then take the very first left turn down the hill - it is signposted Chisholme Institute and also Craik.
 This is a single-track road with passing places.
 Follow it down and along the valley until you come to a left fork in the road.
 Turn left here (also signposted; do NOT drive straight on towards Craik Forest).
 The road takes you over a bridge and up the hill, past a few cottages and then onto open moorland with a small wooded area on your left.
 The turn-off to Chisholme is a sharp left turn, towards the end of this wooded area.
 There is a blue name board by the gate into the estate.

 The nearest Airports are Edinburgh and Newcastle; Glasgow is also possible, although further away.
 If using public transport it is best to use Edinburgh airport.
 From there take the Airlink shuttle bus or tram (frequent service) to the City Centre, to the main bus or railway station (Waverley); then see instructions below for the X95 bus from Edinburgh to Hawick, or the Borders Railway as far as Galashiels.
 Pick-up from all three Airports can be arranged on request.

 The X95 bus service serves Hawick from Edinburgh and Carlisle.
-Bus timetables can be found on the First Bus website.
+Bus Company is called Border Buses; see here for timetable.

-From Edinburgh the X95 (First Borders) starts from Edinburgh Bus Station, St. Andrews Square, near Waverley railway station.
+From Edinburgh the X95 (Border Buses) starts from Edinburgh Bus Station, St. Andrews Square, near Waverley railway station.
 You can also board the bus at North Bridge.
 In Hawick get off at Morrisons Supermarket, Mart St. A taxi from Hawick is about £14 or phone us to see if we can collect you.

 There is now a train from Edinburgh, Waverley, to Galashiels and Tweedbank, which takes under an hour and runs every half-hour.
 From Galashiels you can then take the X95 bus on to Hawick.
 This is slightly more expensive, but the train is a far more comfortable journey through the beautiful Borders countryside.
 For the Borders Railway timetable visit scotrail.co.uk

 From Carlisle the X95 bus stop is across the road from the Railway Station.
 Stay on the bus until the main stop in Hawick which is called Mart Street (it is opposite Morrisons Supermarket).
 There are taxis there, or call to be picked up.